Tax Advantages of Charitable Trusts

 To qualify as a charitable remainder trust under tax law, there are number of requirements that must be followed.
 The trust document must specify a specific charitable organization as the remainder beneficiary and an alternative charitable organization.
 The trust document can allow a substitute remainder beneficiary to be designated by the trustee, donor, or other noncharitable beneficiary.
 If all the rules are not satisfied, then the trust will be taxable, disallowing any deductions for any contributions, but it can be reformed to qualify under the tax requirements.
 Additionally, all income beneficiaries must be alive when the trust is created.

-There are strict rules to deducting contributions to a charitable remainder trust, because of the potential for abuses.
+Strict rules limit deductible contributions to a charitable remainder trust because of potential abuses.
 Because the deduction is calculated when the trust is created, the present value of the charitable benefit would not be calculable unless it was guaranteed to receive the principal amount on which the present value was calculated.
-Frist, if the noncharitable beneficiaries receive the income, the trustee could invest the principal into income-producing assets or even invade the principal to provide income to the noncharitable beneficiaries, which may result in nothing for the trust.
+If the noncharitable beneficiaries receive the income, the trustee could invest the principal into income-producing assets or even invade the principal to provide income to noncharitable beneficiaries, which may leave nothing for the trust.

 Therefore, gifts to a charitable remainder trust are only deductible if the noncharitable income beneficiaries receive a fixed annuity or a fixed percentage of a unitrust, or the beneficiaries receive the income earned by a pooled income fund where the amount is contingent on the annual rate of return.